max-reddel/game-of-life/README.md

 ## 🙏 Credits

-Created with ❤️ by [Max Reddel](https://www.linkedin.com/in/maxreddel/) together with Claude, based on John Conway's original Game of Life (1970).
+Created by [Max Reddel](https://www.linkedin.com/in/maxreddel/) together with Claude, based on John Conway's original Game of Life (1970).

 ## 🌟 Acknowledgments